 For a description of each component on the front panel of the EMM, see Table 1-4.
-For an explanation of how to connect the enclosure using the EMM ports, see "Operating Your Storage Enclosure."
+For an explanation of how to connect the enclosure using the EMM ports, see "Operating Your Storage Enclosure" on page 21.

 Figure 1-5.
 EMM External Panel